Cheap Train Tickets to SouthendGet the best ticket prices to Southend with our split ticket search

-Southend-On-Sea more commonly referred to as Southend is a town and borough on the Essex coast.
-Famous for its pier, beaches and other attractions along the coast, Southend has a lot more to offer couples and families than just the sea.
+Southend-On-Sea, more commonly referred to as Southend, is a town and borough, on the Essex coast.
+Famous for its pier, beaches and other attractions, Southend has a lot more to offer couples and families than just the sea.

 For a more lively coastal experience, it is worth trying City Beach; it has state of the art lighting columns and a fountain for kids.
 There's a cycle shop here that you can hire bikes from; this is an excellent way to travel around Southend, and there are some great cycle routes.

-Southend Pier is the most famous attraction in Southend, touting itself as the longest pier in the world.
-On it, you'll find a tea room, mini-golf, a cafe, and the Royal Pavilion entry is just £5.50 and gives access to many different events and activities.
-The Pier is less than ten-minutes walk from Southend Central Station or you can get a train to the Southend Pier itself if you prefer.
+Southend pier is the most famous attraction in the city, touting itself as the longest pier in the world.
+On it, you'll find a tea room, cafe, and the Royal Pavilion.
+Entry to the Pavilion is just £5.50; with access to many different activities.
+The pier is less than ten minutes' walk from Southend Central Station, or you can catch a train to the Southend pier itself.

 The Southend Sea Life Centre is located just down the road from the pier and features over 40 different types of animals including sharks, tropical pufferfish, clownfish and mongeese.
-The last admission is at 5:15 PM but it might be worth getting there earlier to beat the queues.
+The last admission to the centre is at 5:15 PM, but it's worth getting there earlier to beat the queues.

-The main station is Southend Central station right in the middle of the city.
-To get there from London, the station you depart from is London Liverpool Street, it takes just over an hour, making it the perfect day trip for city dwellers.
-Services also depart regularly back to London, so you won't be waiting longer than a half-hour during most of the day.
-Trains to the Airport run from Central Station and take under 20 minutes with Greater Anglia, meaning it's also easy to travel abroad.
+The main station is Southend Central station right in the middle of the town.
+To get to it from London, you would depart from London Liverpool Street.
+Southend takes just over an hour to reach from here, making it the perfect day trip for city dwellers.
+Services also head back to London regularly, so you shouldn't be waiting for longer than half an hour.
+Greater Anglia runs trains to the Airport from Central Station which arrive in under 20 minutes, meaning it's also easy to travel abroad.